Countering foreign interference

 Foreign interference is a significant national security risk with wide-reaching negative implications for New Zealand.
 It threatens our sovereignty, erodes trust between states, and can undermine our security, democratic institutions, economy, and the safety of people in New Zealand.

 The criminal law holds people to account for committing harmful acts.
-The Bill responds to harmful foreign interference in several ways, primarily by adding two new offences to the law that contains many of New Zealand’s serious offences – the Crimes Act 1961.
+The Act responds to harmful foreign interference in several ways, primarily by adding two new offences to the law that contains many of New Zealand’s serious offences – the Crimes Act 1961.

-New offence #1 – Improper conduct for or on behalf of foreign power
+New offence #1 – Improper conduct for or on behalf of foreign power to compromise protected New Zealand interest

-This offence criminalises the act of foreign interference.
+This offence criminalised the act of foreign interference.
 To commit the offence, a person must be doing an activity for a foreign state, and the person’s actions must include all three of the following key elements – they:

 • know, or ought to know, they are acting for a foreign state, and